tosyama/palan/doc/REFERENCE.md

 The aim of language is that makes both clarity and simplicity compatible.
 Also, although it is just sense, my feeling when programming by Palan is important.

 # Sample program and explanation
-Although Palan ver0.3 has limited language function, it can be created if it is about the quick sort program as shown below.
+Although Palan ver0.3 has limited language features, you can develop a simple quick sort program like below.

 ```
 ccall printf(...);